Nausicaä of the Valley of the Wind (manga): Film

-When serialization of the manga was underway and the story had proven to be popular among its readers, Animage came back on their promise not to turn the manga into an animation project and approached Miyazaki to make a 15 minute Nausicaä film.
+When serialization of the manga was underway and the story had proven to be popular among its readers, Animage came back on their promise not to turn the manga into an animation project and approached Miyazaki to make a 15-minute Nausicaä film.
 Miyazaki declined.
-Instead he proposed a sixty-minute OVA.
-In a counter offer Tokuma agreed to sponsor a feature-length film for theatrical release.
+Instead, he proposed a sixty-minute OVA.
+In a counteroffer, Tokuma agreed to sponsor a feature-length film for theatrical release.
 The film adaptation of Nausicaä of the Valley of the Wind was released on March 11, 1984.
 It was released before Studio Ghibli was established, but it is generally considered a Studio Ghibli film.
-Helen McCarthy has noted that it was Miyazaki's creation of the Nausicaä manga " ... that had, in a way, started the actual process of his studio's development".
+Helen McCarthy has noted that it was Miyazaki's creation of the Nausicaä manga " … that had, in a way, started the actual process of his studio's development".
 The film was released with a recommendation from the World Wide Fund for Nature (WWF).

 In his retrospective on 50 years of Postwar Manga, Osamu Takeuchi wrote that, in an ironic twist of fate, the Nausicaä film had been playing in theatres at the same time as the 1984 anime adaptation of one of the illustrated stories Miyazaki had grown up reading, Kenya Boy, originally written by Soji Yamakawa in 1951.
 Takeuchi observed that the release of its inspirational predecessor "would have been devoured" by Miyazaki's Nausicaä in a competition of the two works.
-He went on to note that, in spite of a brief Yamakawa revival around that time, the media for story telling had progressed and a turning point in time had been passed.
+He went on to note that, despite a brief Yamakawa revival around that time, the media for story telling had progressed and a turning point had been passed.

 The story of the Nausicaä film is much simpler than that of the manga, roughly corresponding to the first two books of the manga, the point the story had reached when film production began.
 In his interview for Yom (1994) Miyazaki explained that he worked from the precept that a film requires an opening and a closing of the story.
-He stated that, within the confines he set for closing the story, he took the film's narrative up to Nausicaä's "Copernican turn (コペルニクス的転回, koperunikusutekitenkai)", which came after the character realises the nature of the Sea of Corruption.
-There are significant differences in plot, with more locations, factions and characters appearing in the manga, as well as more detailed environmentalist themes.
+He stated that, within the confines he set for closing the story, he took the film's narrative up to Nausicaä's "Copernican turn (コペルニクス的転回, koperunikusutekitenkai)", which came after the character realizes the nature of the Sea of Corruption.
+There are significant differences in plot, with more locations, factions, and characters appearing in the manga, as well as more detailed environmentalist themes.
 The tone of the manga is also more philosophical than the film.
 Miyazaki has Nausicaä explore the concepts of fatalistic nihilism and has her struggle with the militarism of major powers.
 The series has been interpreted from the views of utopian concepts, as well as religious studies.